SeanZhang425/TMMC-Hole-Detection/README.md

 ## About the Project

-For my team's submission for the TMMC Innovation Challenge, we developed a program that utilizes computer vision and supervised machine learning to identify and precisely locate any holes in automotive components.
+For my team's submission for the TMMC Innovation Challenge, we developed a program that utilizes computer vision and machine learning to identify and precisely locate any holes in automotive components.
+Over 300 images were collected, processed, and labeled manually to train a convolutional neural network model.

 ### Built With